TRADITIONAL CHINESE MEDICINE

 Includes acupressure through Tuning Forks (90 min.) on both front and back of body.
 Treatment is suitable for extremely sensitive patients as it is completely needle-free.
 The sound waves created by the tuning forks travel along the meridians in the body and in the energetic field around the body.

-TCM Herbal Consult
+In-Person Herbal and TCM Consult